9xN/9xN.github.io/_drafts/2023-07-07-Encoding-&-Encrypting-Shellcode.md

 2. **Decryption**: The ciphertext is divided into blocks, and the decryption process is applied to each block independently.

 3. **Decryption Rounds**: AES-256-CBC uses the inverse transformations of the encryption rounds to decrypt the data.
-These inverse operations reverse the confusion and diffusion created during encrypti
+These inverse operations reverse the confusion and diffusion created during encryption.

 4. **XOR Operation**: The IV or previous ciphertext block is XORed with the decrypted block to obtain the original plaintext block.

 5. **Padding Removal**: If padding was added during encryption, it is removed to obtain the original plaintext message.